Additional Student Aid Policies

 Students who have been awarded student financial aid may be eligible for student account deferments.
 Questions concerning deferment should be directed to the Student Accounts Department in the Bursar's Office (706)542-2965.

-If all aid eligibility requirements have been met, checks are mailed ten days before the semester begins for students who are pre-registered for the required number of hours and have no flags or holds on their records.
+If a student aid balance is payable to the student after all charges have been paid for the semester, checks are mailed ten days before the semester begins for students who are pre-registered for the required number of hours and have no flags or holds on their records.
 Students who have authorized Student Accounts to direct deposit any funds due the student should contact Student Accounts (706) 542-2965 for the date their funds will be deposited to their bank account.

 Each year many University of Georgia students are awarded scholarships by private (outside) sources such as high schools, civic organizations, charitable foundations, businesses, etc. All awards from sources outside the University of Georgia must be reported to ensure the Office of Student Financial Aid (OSFA) has the most accurate picture of your financial assistance.
-Students should complete the Private Outside Scholarship Reporting Form each academic year.
+Students should log in to the UGA Office of Student Financial Aid (OSFA) portal to report outside scholarships and other sources of assistance.

 College Savings Plans